 Fuel for power mowers, toxic emissions, fertilizers and pesticides, water consumption, and your weekend time are all part of the cost of lawn maintenance.
 Hiring a lawn care service will save you the time and energy, but the environmental costs remain.

 These are plants which spread across the ground but do not grow tall, so no cutting is required.
 An excellent alternative to artificial grass, areas planted in groundcover need little to no maintenance.
 Groundcovers are usually chosen for texture, density, and how well they spread and choke out the weeds.
-They can be planted in poor soil and even enhance the soil by acting as a mulch, and some groundcovers are nitrogen-fixing.
+They can be planted in poor soil and even enhance the soil by acting as a mulch.
+Some groundcovers are nitrogen-fixing.

-Many varieties are available, including flowering groundcovers, which offer color and add emphasis to the seasons.
-Although groundcovers are usually perennials and evergreens, annuals make excellent groundcovers as well, but do require more work each spring.
+Many varieties are available, including flowering groundcovers like creeping thyme, which offer color and add emphasis to the seasons.
+Although groundcovers are usually perennials and evergreens, annuals make an excellent groundcovering as well, but do require more work each spring.

 Some groundcovers are edible, such as strawberries or low-growing herbs.
 Ever-bearing strawberries produce fruit most of the summer and tolerate marginal soils and light shade.
-Dwarf dogwood (also called bunchberry), and herbs like thyme and oregano work as groundcovers for limited areas.
+Dwarf dogwood (also called bunchberry) and herbs like thyme and oregano work as groundcovers for limited areas.
 Many also grow well in shady areas.

 During the first year, new plantings of groundcover will require weeding and mulching, but once established, little care is needed.

 Groundcovers need an edge barrier to contain them.
 A low brick or wood edging, or any lawn edging which cuts down a few inches into the soil will usually be sufficient.
 Your garden center can recommend local groundcover varieties and their characteristics for the perfect grass alternative.

-Clover is often planted by gardeners as a soil conditioner.
+Clover is often planted by gardeners as an eco friendly soil conditioner.
 It grows quickly and easily, chokes out weeds and is easily turned into the beds when planting time draws near.
 The deep root system reduces soil compaction.
 Clover is also a nitrogen-fixing plant, which enriches the soil with natural fertilizer.

 Clover also works well, however, as a replacement for turf – Consider the benefits:

-- Low Maintenance: Clover needs little to no watering or mowing.
+- Low Maintenance: Clover is drought resistant and needs little to no watering or mowing.

 - No Fertilizers: Chemical fertilizers are not needed to grow clover.